eolesinski/poliscipy/docs/examples.md

 ---

-**The Present: plotting current and future United States Elections**
+**The Present: plotting current and future United States elections**

 One of PoliSciPy's strengths is its ability to plot current and future United States elections.
 PoliSciPy can be used to create state-of-the-art Electoral College visualizations that easily support an arbitrary number of candidates.
 Modern maps are perfect for creating hypothetical matchups or representing candidate performance.
 The vote bar at the top is especially useful for visualizing different win conditions based on the performance of specific candidates.